Lizzo Graces ‘V Magazine’ Cover While Telling Big Girls That Their Body Is Beautiful And High Fashion

 “My favorite thing about myself is my blackness.
 I am really just so honored to be graced with this identity.
 No shade to any other shade on the planet—I just can’t relate.
 I just love being a black woman, even in a world where we are statistically the least desirable.
 I am still here, and I still rise.” – @vmagazine interview by @samsmith (link in bio)

 Recently, Lizzo released her third studio album, Cuz I Love You, which has been an instant success.
-The album debuted at No. 6 in the U.S. making it her first album to enter the top 10 there.
-The lead single, “Juice” has so far peaked within the top 40 in the U.K. and has been streamed over 31 million times on Spotify worldwide.
+The album debuted at No. 6 in the U.S., making it her first album to enter the top 10 there.
+The lead single “Juice” has so far peaked within the top 40 in the U.K. and has been streamed over 31 million times on Spotify worldwide.

 To celebrate the release of the record, she re-created the album artwork where she appears nude on its release day, which The Inquisitr recently reported.